Today's Wednesday • 11 mins read

 “They need you by their side.
 They’re not here to see your show of chivalry.”

 Do not encourage their destructive plans for their partner.
-In fact, dissuade them from acting out their potentially harmful plans.
+In fact, you should dissuade them from acting out their potentially harmful plans.

 5. Don’t Try to Save Them.